 Learn more about the State Pension in our guide How the State Pension works and about how to defer it in our article Deferring State Pension – How much can I get and is it worth it?

-When thinking about paying into your pension, if you have a workplace pension don’t forget the impact that both employer contributions and tax relief will have on your overall pension pot.
+When thinking about paying into your pension, don’t forget the impact that tax relief will have on your overall pension pot.

 • Basic-rate taxpayers get 20% pension tax relief automatically